Goals

 To include everyone who has completed the goal select the completed goal search filter, select the the goal.

-To exclude everyone who has completed the goal, first select add exclude group and then add the completed goal filter to the group and select the goal.
+To exclude everyone who has completed the goal: select add exclude group > add the completed goal filter to the group > select the goal.